Jan. 10, 2023: Eleventh Circuit Upholds Preliminary Injunction Against DeSantis’ ‘Anti-Riot’ Bill

 Traci Yoder of the National Lawyers Guild takes a deep dive into the anti-protest legislation, grouping similar proposals to demonstrate specific trends such as “bills removing liability from drivers who ‘accidentally’ hit and kill protesters.”
 She finds the bills create “an atmosphere of confusion and fear. … likely to have a chilling effect on dissent.”

-February 24, 2017: Anti-protesting Bills in 18 States a Reminder of Civil Rights Era
+Feb.
+24, 2017: Anti-protesting Bills in 18 States a Reminder of the Civil Rights Era

 The Washington Post reports reasons put forth by state legislators both for and against the bills proposed since President Trump’s election.
 The article also provides some historical context, noting “legislative backlash” to civil rights protests such as the Montgomery Bus Boycott compared to current lawmakers reacting to demonstrations organized via social media.
 At the end of the article, there is a brief state-by-state description of bills that have been introduced.